crimeraaa/dst-shellbells/README.md

 You can add 1 accidental for each note!
 The code will know that string `"Bb3"` and string `"A#3"` both refer to the note number 47. `"E#"`, `"Fb"`, `"B#"` and `"Cb"` are supported pitchnames, but double sharps (e.g. `##`), double flats (e.g. `bb`) and anything above those are not.
 If there's enough demand I may add those, but as things are, even though I've arranged some strange music, I very very rarely encounter double accidentals or more.
 This is just anecdotal of course so you may encounter them way more than I do.

-> You can actually go outside this range, provided that your entire song file **does have a total range of 3 octaves or more**.
+> You can actually go outside this range, provided that your entire song file **does NOT have a total range of 3 octaves or more**.
 > That's where the `data.transpose` value comes in.
 >
 > It can accept a positive or negative number of semitones which well then be added to each pitch string's associated pitch number value, effectively transposing the whole song file.